 The code consists of several parameters.
-Each parameter sets what elements should display.
+Each parameter defines what elements should display.
 By default, the product browser (your product catalog) is displayed.
 But you can add a search box and a categories menu on top of it.

-- widgets — allow setting the the elements displayed on the store page.
+- widgets — allow setting the elements displayed on the store page.
 The values can be used separately or in combination.
 To add a list of products use the value productbrowser.
 The productbrowser value is required.

 To add a list of products and a search bar use productbrowser, search.
 The code to add products and a search bar will be the following: